kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/searching.md

     return False
 ```

-Since the list is sorted, we know that if we've passed the point in the list where `num` should have been, we know that it doesn't appear in the list.
+Since the list is sorted, if we've passed the point in the list where `num` should have been, we know that it doesn't appear in the list.
 Try tracing this newest version of the function with the list `[2, 4, 7, 8, 9]` while searching for the number `5`.

 We have leveraged the fact that the list is in sorted order to improve our algorithm in *some* cases when `num` does not appear in the list.